 SEQUENTIAL FILES INDEXED FILES RELATIVE FILES Sequential files are called as QSAM files.
 Indexed files are also called as VSAM files.
 Relative called as VSAM files (RRDS).
-Data is entered in entry sequential order Data is entered in key sequential order.
-Data is entered in RRN number.
+Data is entered in entry sequential Data is entered in key sequential order.
+Data is entered in RRN number. order.
 Duplicate data is allowed.
 Duplicate data is not allowed.
-Duplicate data is not allowed Data is not in sorted order.
-Data is in sorted order based on key.
+Duplicate data is not allowed Data is not in sorted Data is in sorted order based on key.
 Date is in sorted order based on RRN.
-Deleterioret Delete is applicable.
-Delete is applicable. applicable.
-Access is faster. indexed files.
+Delete is applicable.
+Delete is applicable.
+Delete is not applicable.
+Access is faster.
+Access is faster than indexed files.
 Access is slow.
 Key is available.
 Key is user defined.
 Key is part of a record.
 Key is available.
 Key is system defined, key is outside of a Key is not available.
-Data is stored on record. disk only.
+Data is stored on disk only. record.
+Data is stored on disk only.